J.D. Admissions

 • Character & Fitness

 State Bar Character and Fitness - An applicant’s character and fitness to practice law must be established as a prerequisite for licensure.
+In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
+Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
+Addresses for all relevant agencies are available through the National Conference of Bar Examiners.
 When you apply to sit for the bar exam, you are required to provide relevant, detailed background information that will be carefully evaluated by the bar examiners in the state in which you apply.
 Any information discovered during this background investigation that negatively reflects on your character and fitness to practice law may be treated as just cause for further analysis.

 As part of the process, all applicants must disclose any information regarding events both before and during law school.
 The State Bar’s Character and Fitness Committee will compare your answers to its questions with those provided in your law school application.
 Any discrepancies can result in adverse consequences, so the information you provide on your law school application must be accurate and complete.
 Should the committee find that your responses on the law school application are inconsistent with those provided on the bar exam application, the Board of Bar Examiners will likely initiate a more intensive review of your file.
 Should this review occur, you may be subject to sanctions, including revocation of law school admission and/or a delay in certification of fitness.